How to Insert Rupee Symbol in Excel (7 Quick Methods)

 Method-6: Employing Windows Settings Option to Insert Rupee Symbol

-Here, we will show you how to change the default currency symbol to the rupee symbol from the Windows Setting option.
-After that, we will show you how to insert a rupee symbol in Excel.
+Here, we will show you how to change the default currency symbol to the rupee symbol from the Windows Settings option.

 Steps: